SØG

 6. The student attends tuition that has been rescheduled outside the school, i.e. excursions and study trips.

-In the IB Diploma, no rules are stipulated about how the tuition must be planned, but as a guideline, the teachers at Nyborg Gymnasium use the above-mentioned rules that apply to the STX.
+In the IB Diploma, no rules are stipulated about how the tuition must be planned, but as a guideline, the teachers at Nyborg Gymnasium use the above-mentioned rules that apply to the Danish programmes.

 Registration of attendance

 The teacher registers the presence or absence of students on Lectio at the start of a module.
 If the student arrives late, the student must report to the teacher at the end of the module for registration.
-If, in the teacher’s opinion, the student has not been present for most of the tuition in the module, the student in question will be marked as absent.
-If a student has difficulty arriving on time, the student concerned will receive an educational reprimand from the teacher.
+After the end of a module, the absence registration will not be changed.
+If a student has difficulty arriving on time, the student concerned will receive an educational reprimand from the study counsellor.
 In case of recurring lateness, the teacher must notify the head of programme for the class.

-Students have a duty at all times to keep abreast of the extent of their absences, including drawing attention to any incorrect registration of absence. (please see above about arriving late).
-For students under 18 years, the school has a duty of informing parents about absence.
+Students have a duty at all times to keep abreast of the extent of their absences, including drawing attention to any incorrect registration of absence within two days.
+(However, please see above about arriving late).
+For students under 18 years, they have a duty of informing parents about absence.

 Registering of delivery of written assignments